Jeroendevr/programming-engineer-website/docs/blog/posts/__super()__ considers a case for dependency injection.md

 ```
 when `engine` property is called on`TestRecord` first `Records` is checked, then `TestDatabase` (and then `Database` through Records`)
 I found this quite a neat use of Multiple Inheritance.
 # Hindsight
-After setting up the project, I had missed a design pattern available in FastAPI (seeing ArjanCodes) 2
+After setting up the project, I had missed a design pattern available in FastAPI (seeing ArjanCodes)[^3]
 the usage of `depends` was new to me.

-## Example with fatapi.Depends
+## Example with fastapi.Depends

 ```python
 """prod_v5.py"""